tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 ```

-Next, update your `index.json` file again to pull in the `posts.json` and use it to add a listsing of posts to the page.
+Next, update your `index.json` file again to pull in the `posts.json` and use it to add a listing of posts to the page.

 ```jsx
 // pages/index.js